Why the Immanuel Approach?

 The Science Behind the Approach

 God created us as whole persons — spirit, mind, body — and the Immanuel Approach honors that wholeness.
-What modern brain science has discovered actually confirms what Scripture has always told us: we are not meant to carry pain alone, and we are not meant to heal in isolation.
+Modern brain science confirms what Scripture has always told us.
+God never designed us to carry pain alone or to heal in isolation.

-Our brains have two systems that were designed to work together.
+God designed two systems in our brains to work together.
 The first is what we might call the thinking side — the part that reasons, reflects, and makes decisions.
-The second is the feeling side — the part that carries our emotions, our memories, and our instinct for safety.
-When we experience trauma or deep pain, that feeling side can become stuck, replaying old wounds as though the danger is still present, long after it has passed.
+The second is the feeling side.
+That side is the part that carries our emotions, our memories, and our instinct for safety.
+When we experience trauma or deep pain, that feeling side can become stuck.
+It can replay old wounds as though the danger is still present, long after it has passed.

 What the Immanuel Approach does — gently and prayerfully — is help those two systems come back into conversation with each other.
 And it does so in the presence of the One who created them both.
 When we bring our pain into an honest encounter with God, something shifts that willpower and understanding alone cannot produce.
 The mind begins to settle.
 The heart begins to open.
 And healing, real healing, becomes possible.